dtsoden/Microsoft-PAL/README.md

 | Power Virtual Agent | YES | NO | YES | YES |

-This shows the compatibility in scope to changing a previously assigned user account to an Application Registration known as a Service Principal that has a PAL association.
+This shows the compatibility in scope to changing a previously assigned user account to an Application Registration known as a Service Principal that has a PAL association and is inside of a Solution.

 | Product | GUI | PowerShell | PP CLI | DevOps + Build Tools |
 | --- | --- | --- | --- | --- |